Scatterometry Logo Scatterometry Text

 NSCAT

-A tabular summary provides key details.
-Additional information is given in written descriptions following the table.
-The names of the products in the table are linked to the written descriptions.
-These descriptions include contact information, sites from which the data is available (or email contact with the people who will send the data), links to documentation, links to read routines, and references.
+The following table provides key details and a summary for each dataset.
+Additional information is provided in written descriptions following the table.
+The names of the products in the table are linked to the written descriptions for easy navigation.
+These descriptions include contact information, sites from which the data is available (or e-mail contact with the people who will send the data), documentation, read routines, and references.

 Data Set Spatial Coverage Spatial Grid Temporal Coverage Temporal Grid Data Fields Non-NSCAT Input Processing Technique

 Ifremer/Cersat Mean Surface Fields Global 1x1° Aug.
-5, 1991 to March 1, 1998 Bi-Weekly and Bi-Monthly u, v, tx,ty, wind div., wind curl ERS-1/2 Winds Objective interpolation with a minimum variance method
+5, 1991 - March 1, 1998 Bi-Weekly and Bi-Monthly u, v, tx,ty, wind div., wind curl ERS-1/2 Winds Objective interpolation with a minimum variance method

 Kelly, Caruso, and Dickinson pseudostress maps Tropical Pacific 1x1° Nov.
 1, 1996 to June 26, 1997 Daily UW, VW None Objective average